When you buy through our links, we may earn a commission. Learn more.

 Unit Model Number

-If you don’t have the spec sheet or you want to be 100% certain you know the BTUs and model of your RVs AC unit you can remove the AC cover, also known as the shroud, and look for the model number somewhere on the unit.
+If you don’t have the spec sheet, or you want to be 100% certain you know the BTUs and model of your RVs AC unit, you can check the model number on the AC.

 See Also: The Best Camping Gas Generators That Will Run Your RV AC

-Note there may be a few different model numbers on the unit since the various parts will sometimes also have serial numbers on them.
+Note there may be a few different model numbers on the unit, since the various parts will sometimes also have serial numbers on them.

 It might take a little searching to find the AC unit’s actual model name and number.